BWbwchen/nix-config/modules/custom-font/monaco/Readme.md

 # Monaco font

-This font is from this [github repository](https://github.com/probil/Monaco-IDE-font)
+This font is from this [website](https://www.cufonfonts.com/font/monaco)